sourcegraph/handbook/content/departments/engineering/dev/admin-exp/devops/managed/index.md

 Internal instances are created for various testing purposes:

-- testing changes prior to the monthly upgrade on customer instances, e.g <https://devmanaged.sourcegraph.com>
+- testing changes prior to the monthly upgrade on customer instances. upon a new release is made available, DevOps team will follow [managed instances upgrade tracker](../../../process/releases/upgrade_managed_issue_template.md) to proceed with upgrade process.
 - testing significant operational changes prior to applying to customer instances
 - short-lived instances for product teams to test important product changes.
 Notes: any teammate may request a managed instance through our [request process](./index.md#managed-instance-requests)

-### Customer instances
+#### Customer instances

 All customer instances are considered part of the production environment and all changes applied to these customers should be well-tested in the test environment.